iukadike/blog/_posts/2023-09-10-format-string-attack.md

 content += ("%.0007719x%42$hn").encode('latin-1')    # <-- 0xffff
 ```

-The initial offset is 34; however, by keeping the format sepcifiers to a constant length of 16-bytes, and knowing I am writing to 3 addresses, the total length of the format specifiers will be 16 * 3 = 48-bytes.
-But our program is 64-bit meaning each address is 8-bytes.
-So to get the offset of the first address, we do 34 + (48 / 8) = 34 + 6 = 40
+The initial offset is 34; however, by keeping the format specifiers to a constant length of 16 bytes and knowing I am writing to 3 addresses, the total length of the format specifiers will be 16 * 3 = 48 bytes.
+But our program is 64-bit, meaning each address is 8 bytes.
+So to get the offset of the first address, we do 34 + (48 / 8) = 34 + 6 = 40.

-The addresses come immediately after the format specifiers and are arranged in a way that the values go into the correct addresses as previously mapped.
+The addresses come immediately after the format specifiers and are arranged in such a way that the values go into the correct addresses as previously mapped.

 ```python
 # Append addresses